-The cash payment made to Named Executive Officers for the performance cycle ending November 30, 2014, is included in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table below.
-The Compensation Committee approved the cash payment to participants at 150% of target because of compounded three-year TSR percentile growth of 65th percentile and share payment to participants at 124% of target because of a compounded three-year sales growth of 15.7%.
-FY2015 is the third year of the fiscal 2013-2015 three-year performance cycle and the second year of the fiscal 2014-2016 three-year performance cycle.
-If the established performance targets for these cycles are achieved, the related cash and stock awards will be paid no later than February 2016 and February 2017, respectively.
-As required by SEC rules, the portion of the fiscal 2013-2015 cycle and the fiscal 2014-2016 cycles that may be paid in shares, if earned, is reflected in the Stock Awards column of the Summary Compensation Table below for years 2013 and 2014, respectively, even though it would not be paid until the end of the cycle.
+The cash payment made to Named Executive Officers for the performance cycle ending November 30, 2015, is included in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table below.
+The Compensation Committee approved the cash payment to participants at 44% of target because of compounded three-year TSR percentile growth of 35th percentile and share payment to participants at 48% of target because of a compounded three-year sales growth of 10.5%.
+If earned, the cash and stock awards under the remaining active cycles will be paid no later than February 2017 and February 2018, respectively.
+As required by SEC rules, the portion of the fiscal 2014-2016 cycle and the fiscal 2015-2017 cycles that may be paid in shares, if earned, is reflected in the Stock Awards column of the Summary Compensation Table below for years 2014 and 2015, respectively, even though it would not be paid until the end of the cycle.

-For the three-year performance cycles completed in fiscal 2014 or currently in progress, the cumulative three-year sales growth and TSR thresholds and maximums are as follows:
+For the three-year performance cycles completed in fiscal 2015 or currently active, the cumulative three-year sales growth and TSR thresholds and maximums are as follows: